-(as a Percent of recent 30-Year Average)
+(as a Percent of that WY's 30-Year Average)

-Unregulated inflow has been above average in only five of the last 21 years, which is the lowest 21-year period since the closure of Glen Canyon Dam in 1963.
-This information will be evaluated and considered during the next determination of storage volumes needed in Lake Powell to ensure that the Upper Basin is able to maintain adequate storage for a similar drought in the future without a curtailment of uses.
+Unregulated inflow has been above average in only five of the last 22 years, which is the lowest 22-year period since the closure of Glen Canyon Dam in 1963.
+This information will be evaluated and considered during the next determination of storage volumes needed in Lake Powell to ensure that the Upper Basin is able to maintain adequate storage for a similar drought in the future.